Bike to Bus

 Biking to the bus is an economical and healthy way to enjoy being outside while getting where you need to go in a timely manner.
 Regardless of the weather outside, bikers are always welcome on People Mover buses.

-- Non-standard bikes such as fat tire, recumbent, tandem or motorized will not fit in the rack and are not permitted inside the bus.
+- Recumbent, tandem or motorized bikes will not fit in the rack and are not permitted inside the bus.

 - Bicyclers are responsible for securing bikes.
 People Mover is not responsible for lost or damaged bikes.